Knut and Alice Wallenberg Foundation

 The Wallenberg Ecosystem

-The companies in which the Wallenberg Foundations, Investor, and FAM have ownership interests form the backbone of the Wallenberg family’s business interests.
-Long-term work with these international corporations — and their successes — enable the three biggest Foundations to award SEK 2.8 billion in grants to Swedish research and education in 2024 of which, the biggest one, Knut and Alice Wallenberg Foundation grants SEK 2.3 billion.
+Long-term work with these international corporations — and their successes — enabled the Foundations to award SEK 2.7 billion in grants to Swedish research and education in 2023 of which, the biggest one, Knut and Alice Wallenberg Foundation granted SEK 2.2 billion.

 The purpose of the Foundation